ni/niveristand-fpga-addon-custom-device/Source/Quick Start Documentation/FPGA Addon Quick Start Guide.md

 <br>

-Certain channels can be added as Rings to show text.
+Some channels can be added as Rings to show text.
 The Error Code channel supports this.​

 ![Execution2](./Images/image045.jpg)